-During the year ended December 31, 2021, operating and other income was offset by expenses, including tax provision.
-Net income for the period from inception on April 1, 2020 through December 31, 2020 was \$7 thousand.
-No patronage or dividends have been distributed to shareholders since inception of SunStream.
+During the year ended December 31, 2024, operating income of \$54.8 million was effectively offset by expenses, including tax provision, resulting in net income of \$110.0 thousand.
+No patronage or dividends have been distributed to shareholders since the inception of SunStream.

 SunStream maintains a core set of products and services that are sold primarily to AgriBank and its District associations, with ancillary products and services sold to Farm Credit entities outside of the AgriBank District.
 These products and services generate stable and predictable fee revenues that are collected monthly.
-Additionally, variable revenue is obtained through ad hoc consulting and project work as requested by our customers, as well as revenue from expenses (primarily mailing and postage fees, and insurance conference fees) passed through to our customers.
+Additionally, variable revenue is obtained through ad hoc consulting and project work as requested by our customers, as well as from expenses (primarily mail processing and postage fees, and insurance conference fees) passed through to our customers.

-Operating expenses consist primarily of staff Salaries and Benefits, contracted services, occupancy and office expenses, equipment depreciation and maintenance, software subscription, mailing and communications costs, and audit/examination costs.
+Operating expenses consist primarily of staff salaries and benefits, contracted services, occupancy and office expenses, equipment depreciation and maintenance, software subscription, mailing and communications costs, and audit/examination costs.